Willesley: The church

 The church of St Thomas dates from the 14th century with a tower added in 1845.
-The glass is modern heraldic, but with some older glass too.
+The glass is modern heraldic but with some older glass too.
 Monuments in the church include one dated 1505 to John and Maria Abney, another to George and Ellen Abney dated 1571 and a Lt.
 General Sir Charles Hastings' black and white marble tomb who died in 1823.

+[Note: The 1571 date listed above was Ellen's death.
+George died in 1577.]

 The parish register started in 1677.
-In the 19th century the church could seat 100 after its seats and pulpit were replaced in 1883 by the Earl of Loudoun.
+In the 19th century, the church could seat 100 after its seats and pulpit were replaced in 1883 by the Earl of Loudoun.
 The Earls of Loudoun inherited the manor of Willesley after the Second Baronet died without children.

 The campsite

 The hall fell derelict and was bought by Leicestershire Scout district in 1952 along with a small area of land.
-The hall was demolished and the land became a Scout campsite, however the hall required seven attempts before it gave way to explosives.
+The hall was demolished and the land became a Scout campsite, however, the hall required seven attempts before it gave way to explosives.
 Further land was later bought by the Scouts, with other areas becoming a fishing lake or adding to the golf facilities.

 Willesley Campsite is located one mile (1.6 km) south west of Ashby-de-la-Zouch.
 It occupies 14 acre of the old Willesley Hall estate (part of the original gatehouse is still visible).
-The camp site has fields, a wood and its own church (St. Thomas's).
+The campsite has fields, a wood, and its church (St. Thomas's).

 Some areas of woodland at Willesley are owned by the Woodland Trust.
 These areas were surveyed in 2001 for evidence of ancient woodland.
-The survey showed that there was a continuity of managed woodland cover for at least 200 years, but there was no direct evidence for any continuity of cover since 1600.
+The survey showed that there was a continuity of managed woodland cover for at least 200 years.
+Still, there was no direct evidence of any continuity of cover since 1600.
 The site did not therefore qualify as ancient woodland.